bobhablutzel/spwing/ROADMAP.md

 - Support for additional Swing components (NOTE - this list was mechanically created and likely contains components that will not be directly supported as they are internal to other components or abstract)
-  - javax.swing.Box
+  - ~~javax.swing.Box~~ use boxLayout keywords
+  - ~~javax.swing.CellRendererPane~~ part of table support
-  - javax.swing.CellRendererPane
+  - javax.swing.JSpinner
   - javax.swing.JSpinner.DateEditor
   - javax.swing.JSpinner.DefaultEditor
+  - javax.swing.JSpinner.ListEditor
-  - javax.swing.DefaultListCellRenderer
+  - javax.swing.JSpinner.NumberEditor
+  - ~~javax.swing.DefaultListCellRenderer~~ part of table support
   - javax.swing.JCheckBoxMenuItem
   - javax.swing.JColorChooser
   - javax.swing.JComboBox